-Regarding the important role that Saint Melito represents in mediating the existence of Christianity within the Roman Empire.
-Thus, Meliton of Sardis approaches the issue of persecutions against Christians differently from most apologists and the style usually used.
+Regarding the critical role, Saint Melito represents in mediating the existence of Christianity within the Roman Empire.
+Thus, Meliton of Sardis approaches the issue of persecution against Christians differently from most apologists and the style usually used.
 He begins by considering the emperor a just person, worthy of respect and caring for the welfare of his subjects.

-‘The only emperors of all, who, persuaded by some malicious men.
+‘The only emperors of all, persuaded by some malicious men.
 Wanted to put our teaching in a bad light, were Nero and Domitian.
-Since then the lie of denunciation has spread against such men by an irrational habit.
+Since then, the lie of denunciation has spread against such men by an irrational habit.

 But your pious forefathers set the ignorance of those in order by often rebuking in writing many who dared to make changes concerning Christians.
-Of them, your grandfather Adrian wrote among many others to the Procons of Asia, Fundanus; your father wrote to the cities.
+Your grandfather Adrian wrote, among many others, to the Procons of Asia, Fundanus; your father wrote to the cities.

-At the time when you ruled all affairs together with him, not to innovate anything concerning us; among them the inhabitants of Larisa, Thessalonica, and Athens, and all the Hellenes.
+At the time when you ruled all affairs with him, not to innovate anything concerning us, among them the inhabitants of Larisa, Thessalonica, Athens, and all the Hellenes.
 As for thee, who hast the same opinion of these Christians as they have, and yet one more loving to men and wisdom, we trust that thou wilt fulfill all that we ask of thee.”

 The Church of Sardis

 The Church of Sardis was founded in the city of the same name, which for a long time was the capital of the ancient kingdom of Lydia.
-It was a city situated on a high plateau, to which there was only one road.
+It was a city situated on a high plateau with only one road.
 Surrounded by deep valleys, the city of Sardis was impossible to conquer.
-This strategic position led the inhabitants of Sardis to have false confidence, considering themselves safe from any danger.
+This strategic position led the inhabitants of Sardis to have false confidence, considering themselves safe from danger.

-Each time, however, the conquerors took the inhabitants of the city by surprise.
-A group of soldiers scaled the mountain wall and the fortress wall then opened the gates for their colleagues.
+Each time, however, the conquerors took the city’s inhabitants by surprise.
+A group of soldiers scaled the mountain and fortress walls and opened the gates for their colleagues.
 Who sacked the fortress and tore down the imposing buildings.
-After these incidents, the fortress of Sardis church in the Bible continued to be inhabited, but it never reached its former glory and fame.
+After these incidents, the defense of Sardis church in the Bible continued to be inhabited, but it never reached its former glory and fame.

-The temple of the goddess Artemis, which was built in 300 before Christ, was located in Sardis.
+The temple of the goddess Artemis, built in 300 before Christ, was located in Sardis.
 It was one of the largest Greek temples.
 It was twice the size of the Pantheon.
-After being renovated in the second century after Christ, it became an imperial temple, where Caesar worship was practiced.
+After being renovated in the second century after Christ, it became an imperial temple where Caesar worship was practiced.

 The situation of the Church in Sardis

-The problem of the church in Sardis was that it was “dead” and that the Lord Jesus Christ had not found the perfect works of this church when he searched it.
-It seems that the church in Sardis had abandoned its first love by keeping a facade.
+The church’s problem in Sardis was that it was “dead” and that the Lord Jesus Christ had not found the perfect works of this church when he searched for them.
+The church in Sardis abandoned its first love by keeping a facade.
 By which it deceived itself and others but not the One who has the seven Spirits.

 To the church in Sardis, Jesus says, “Your name goes that you are alive, but you are dead” (Revelation 3:1).
 With this statement, Jesus reveals a very severe diagnosis that the Church of Sardis is spiritually dead.

-The statement “the seven Spirits of God” expresses fullness, for seven is the number of perfection, and the seven Spirits of God express the complete work of the Holy Spirit.
-The seven stars represent the churches, which are in the hand of God, and in this state, are well known to the Lord.
+The statement “the seven Spirits of God” expresses fullness, for seven is the number of perfection, and the seven of God speak the complete work of the Holy Spirit.
+The seven stars represent the churches in the hand of God and are well known to the Lord in this state.

 What is the meaning of Sardis?

-Sardis means “the saved” or “those who have come out”.
-Although this name was still used to identify this church, the life of the members of the church was far from living up to this name, because behind the label and the surface things, in Sardis, there was “death”!
-Keeping in mind the observation made by the most authoritative person, we can say that all that is left of the church of Sardis, is only the name.
+Sardis means “the saved” or “those who have come out.”
+Although this name was still used to identify this church, the life of the church members was far from living up to this name because behind the label and the surface things, in Sardis, there was “death”!
+Keeping in mind the observation made by the most authoritative person, we can say that all that is left of the church of Sardis is only the name.

-Christ is the One who has not only the seven Spirits of God at His disposal but also the seven stars.
+Christ is the One with the seven Spirits of God and the seven stars at His disposal.
 Jesus says that the seven Spirits of God and the seven stars are at His disposal for the work God has entrusted to Him.
 We know that these seven stars represent the seven angels of the seven churches.
 The seven angels in God’s hand are like instruments.
-He uses to carry out the work of salvation entrusted to Him by God.
+He used to carry out the work of salvation entrusted to Him by God.

 History of Sardis

 The purpose for which this site was chosen for the construction of Sardis was to make it an impregnable fortress.
 In the context of the many wars fought between empires over the centuries.
 The geographic context provided Sardis with a natural.
 The unassailable barrier of protection before any military army.
-In addition, the river surrounding Sardis brought with its sand significant quantities of gold.
-Which led to its great enrichment.
+In addition, the river surrounding Sardis brought significant quantities of gold with its sand, which led to its considerable enrichment.

 How does Christ present Himself to the Church of Sardis?

 To the Church of Sardis, Jesus presents Himself.
 As the One who has the seven Spirits of God and the seven stars.
-The number seven plays a very important role in the book of Revelation.
-We have seven churches, seven Spirits, seven candlesticks, seven stars, seven lamps of fire.
+The number seven plays a vital role in the book of Revelation.
+We have seven churches, seven Spirits, seven candlesticks, seven stars, and seven lamps of fire.

-Also seven seals, seven horns, seven eyes, seven angels, seven trumpets, kings, and plagues.
-In Revelation, the number seven symbolizes wholeness, completeness.
+Also, seven seals, seven horns, seven eyes, seven angels, seven trumpets, kings, and plagues.
+In Revelation, the number seven symbolizes wholeness and completeness.

 What does Christ condemn to Sardis church in the Bible?

-Because Christ finds nothing good, worthy of praise in the Sardis church in the Bible, we must turn our attention to the things He condemns in it.
-We have already noticed that Jesus calls this church, spiritually dead.
-If you will read the letter you will find out relevant information about the manifestations of a dead church which is Sardis church in the Bible.
+Because Christ finds nothing good worthy of praise in the Sardis church in the Bible, we must turn our attention to the things He condemns.
+We have already noticed that Jesus calls this church spiritually dead.
+If you read the letter, you will find relevant information about the manifestations of a dead church, Sardis church, in the Bible.
 Or the characteristics by which it can be identified.

 The remedy proposed by Jesus for Sardis

-The overcomers are assured by the Word of the Lord Jesus.
-That they will walk with Him, wear a white robe, and have their names preserved in The Book of Life.
+The Word assures the overcomers of the Lord Jesus.
+They will walk with Him, wearing a white robe, and have their names preserved in The Book of Life.
 And confessed before the Father and the Heavenly Host.

 If you have lost your life from God, heed the wake-up call of Jesus.
 Wake up, search, repent and walk in the garment of righteousness.
-In this way, you will escape God’s judgment and punishment, and you will share in all the blessings promised to overcomers.
+In this way, you will escape God’s judgment, and punishment and share in all the blessings promised to overcomers.